Info for CouncilsFind out more

 Government and health professional guidelines state that children aged 5-18 need an hour each day of what they call ‘moderate to vigorous physical activity’ to be healthy and well.
 Evidence shows a staggering 80% of UK children are not getting this, and it’s feeding into all kinds of growing health problems in children including clinical obesity and diabetes, as well as storing up future health problems for them as adults.
-It’s widely being described as a public health crisis with effective solutions thin on the ground.
+With the cost of obesity alone already costing the NHS £6.1 billion a year and over £27 billion to the economy, as well as the personal cost of any health problems, the decline in children’s activity levels is widely being described as a public health crisis, with effective solutions thin on the ground.

 In 2016 the World Health Organisation published a report on Ending Childhood Obesity.
 It stresses how childhood experience “can have an important influence on life-long physical activity habits“.
 In short, what we experience as a child will impact – positively or negatively – on how active we are for the rest of our lives.
 So it’s is a crucial time.
 The report recommends the creation of: “safe, physical activity-friendly communities which enable and encourage the use of active transport (walking, cycling etc.) and participation in an active lifestyle...”

 If you give children space and freedom outdoors, evidence, experience and common sense all show that they will quite naturally play and be more active.
 One mum has described it as children “getting exercise without noticing”.
 As actual time spent in formal parks and play spaces is quite low for various reasons, playing out in the street gives children a chance to do this close to home, and playing out sessions can help this to happen.
 More and more we are seeing that residential streets are spaces – could be spaces – where good habits can form.